sanicki/dj-friend/README.md

 | `BIND_NOTIFICATION_LISTENER_SERVICE` | Access active MediaSessions across all apps |
 | `REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` | Keep running when screen is off |
 | `RECEIVE_BOOT_COMPLETED` | Auto-start after device reboot |

 ---

-## Known limitations

-- **Spotify longpress paste** — when "Open Spotify" is selected, DJ Friend copies "Artist - Track" to the clipboard and opens a Spotify URL.
-Spotify's in-app browser/search field may not support longpress-to-paste on some devices; use your keyboard's clipboard button instead.
-This is a Spotify UI limitation, not a DJ Friend bug.

----